damiansakwinski1/image-server-prototype/README.md

 ## Running/proof of work

-While the project isn't finished, it can be started using docker by following the steps below.
+Though the project isn't finished, it can be started using docker by following the steps below.

 ### Starting the project